 To receive your tax refund more quickly, the IRS recommends e-filing and direct deposit.
 Even if you choose to do a paper return, make sure your return is free of errors and has your correct mailing address, so the return can be processed — and the money deposited to your checking account! — as soon as possible.

-If you’ve always received a refund but want to see if you now have the discipline to save on your own, consider adjusting your W-4 so that less is withheld from your paycheck.
+If you have always received a refund but want to see if you now have the discipline to save on your own, consider adjusting your W-4 so that less is withheld from your paycheck.
 (The IRS withholding calculator can help you calculate how much you should have withheld.)
 This will, in essence, spread your refund out over the course of a year.
-If you have the discipline to use this money wisely, you’ll have use of it much earlier than if you had waited for a refund.
+If you have the discipline to use this money wisely, you will have use of it much earlier than if you had waited for a refund.